AppStoreFoundation/RedRunner/README.md

 }
 ```

 6. Create an empty game object with the name you want (we named it _Purchaser_) and add a component with the script that has the _Purchaser_ class.
-Then drag and drop it to the slot named _Purchaser Object_ in _AppcoinsUnity_ game object and _Game Manager_ object.
+Then drag and drop it to the slot named _Purchaser Object_ in _ASFAppcoinsUnity_ game object and _Game Manager_ object.
 ![picture](Screenshots/AppCoins_5.gif)

 7. Your game is ready to rock!